 Because of mercury contamination, mainstream commercial brands of tuna should be eaten in extreme moderation, and probably avoided by pregnant and nursing women altogether.

-Safer Tuna Fish
+Low Mercury Tuna Fish

 Most of the world’s fisheries are contaminated with Mercury, PCBs and other human-made pollutants, and they are significantly over-fished.
 But farmed fish are pumped full of antibiotics and have their own grave environmental issues.

-So, unless you choose to abstain from eating fish altogether (which is certainly an option many take), what is a conscious seafood lover to do?
+So, unless you choose to abstain from eating fish altogether (which is certainly an option many people take), what is a conscious seafood lover to do?

 - sustainably harvest selected tuna breeds with poles and lines instead of nets,